european-summer-of-code/esoc2026/README.md

 * acceptance to one or multiple projects.
 This means you are offered a slot.
 * waitlist status for one or multiple projects.
 This means you may be offered the slot if higher ranked applicants withdraw.
     * In this case a follow-up letter with acceptance or rejection will be sent at a later time.
-* rejection from one or multiple projects
+* rejection from one or multiple projects.

 The letter will be sent to the e-mail address you registered with.

 In case of acceptance, you will need to reply to the letter within 1 week of receipt.

-Please note: once you accept the offer from a project, any pending applications of yours to other projects in 2026 are automatically withdrawn, including those from later batches where the outcome may not yet be clear, or projects where you are on the waitlist.
+Please note: Once you accept the offer from a project, any pending applications of yours to other projects in 2026 are automatically withdrawn, including those from later batches where the outcome may not yet be clear, or projects where you are on the waitlist.

 ### Programme setup